codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

       <td>Deprecation of the old Coverage status check</td>
       <td>
         <p>From this day on, the new checks will no longer be marked <strong>beta</strong> and will be the official status checks for Codacy Coverage.
 The old check will be marked <strong>deprecated</strong> but will keep working.</p>
-        <p>If on this date you are still using the old check to block merging pull requests on GitHub, please <a href="#if-you-are-using-the-old-coverage-status-check-to-block-merging-pull-requests">update your Git provider settings</a>.</p>
+        <p>If on this date you are still using the old check to block merging pull requests on GitHub, please <a href="#if-you-are-using-the-old-coverage-status-check-to-block-merging-pull-requests-on-github">update your Git provider settings</a>.</p>
       </td>
     </tr>
     <tr>